wp-plugins/facebook-feed-grabber/readme.txt

 Retrieve the feed of a public Facebook page using the Facebook Graph API and the Facebook PHP SDK.
 You will need to have have or create a Facebook application to use this plugin.
 Facebook requires it to use their graph api.

-At this time no default styles are provided for the output of this plugin.
-I hope to add that in the next version.
+At this time it only displays things marked as a status, link or video.

 If you do not set a valid facebook App Id & Secret you will get a "PHP Fatal error:  Uncaught OAuthException: Invalid OAuth access token signature." when you try to display a feed.
 You can verify your App Id & Secret from the options page!